-Brookings Mountain West presents "Frustrated Achievers: Using Happiness Surveys to Predict Public Frustration and Protest around the World" a talk by Carol Graham, who is the Leo Pasvolsky Senior Fellow, Global Economy and Development.
+Brookings Mountain West presents "The Unequal Pursuit of Happiness in the U.S.: Inequality in Agency, Optimism, and Access to the American Dream" a talk by Carol Graham, who is the Leo Pasvolsky Senior Fellow, Global Economy and Development.

 The Declaration of Independence promises the opportunity to seek life fulfillment and happiness – in its fullest sense- for all U.S. citizens.
 Is happiness for all an increasingly elusive dream?
 There is increasing debate – both academic and political – about the extent to which the American Dream is equally available to all citizens today.
 U.S. trends in opportunity and in distributional outcomes are becoming more unequal by any number of measures.
 Is happiness as unequally shared as income in the U.S.?
 While U.S. attitudes about inequality and opportunity have historically been exceptional, are they still?